Artistic inspiration: Ancient models of inspiration

 In Greek thought, inspiration meant that the poet or artist would go into ecstasy or furor poeticus, the divine frenzy or poetic madness.
-He or she would be transported beyond his own mind and given the gods' or goddesses own thoughts to embody.
+The artist would be transported beyond their own mind and given the gods' or goddesses own thoughts to embody.

 Inspiration is prior to consciousness and outside of skill (ingenium in Latin).
 Technique and performance are independent of inspiration, and therefore it is possible for the non-poet to be inspired and for a poet or painter's skill to be insufficient to the inspiration.
 In Hebrew poetics, inspiration is similarly a divine matter.
 In the Book of Amos, 3:8 the prophet speaks of being overwhelmed by God's voice and compelled to speak.
 However, inspiration is also a matter of revelation for the prophets, and the two concepts are intermixed to some degree.
 Revelation is a conscious process, where the writer or painter is aware and interactive with the vision, while inspiration is involuntary and received without any complete understanding.

 In Christianity, inspiration is a gift of the Holy Spirit.
 Saint Paul said that all scripture is given by inspiration of God (2 Timothy) and the account of Pentecost records the Holy Spirit descending with the sound of a mighty wind.
 This understanding of "inspiration" is vital for those who maintain Biblical literalism, for the authors of the scriptures would, if possessed by the voice of God, not "filter" or interpose their personal visions onto the text.
 For church fathers like Saint Jerome, David was the perfect poet, for he best negotiated between the divine impulse and the human consciousness.

 In northern societies, such as Old Norse, inspiration was likewise associated with a gift of the gods.
 As with the Greek, Latin, and Romance literatures, Norse skalds were inspired by a magical and divine state and then shaped the words with their conscious minds.
 Their training was an attempt to learn to shape forces beyond the human.
 In the Venerable Bede's account of Cædmon, the Christian and later Germanic traditions combine.
 Cædmon was a herder with no training or skill at verse.
 One night, he had a dream where Jesus asked him to sing.
 He then composed "Cædmon's Hymn", and from then on was a great poet.
 Inspiration in the story is the product of grace: it is unsought (though desired), uncontrolled, and irresistible, and the poet's performance involves his whole mind and body, but it is fundamentally a gift.